Definition: It is a chronic multisystemic disease of autoimmune origin.

-The body’s immune system, which normally works to protect against foreign invaders, becomes overactive, the formation of antibodies attacking normal tissues and organs, such as the lungs, heart, brain, kidneys and in turn affects the blood.
+The body’s immune system, which usually works to protect against foreign invaders, becomes overactive, the formation of antibodies attacking normal tissues and organs, such as the lungs, heart, brain, and kidneys, and in turn, affects the blood.

-Because their symptoms appear and disappear they can be confused with those of other diseases, Lupus is difficult to diagnose.
-There is not a single laboratory test that can definitely prove that a person has this complex disease.
+Because their symptoms appear and disappear, they can be confused with those of other diseases; Lupus is difficult to diagnose.
+There is no single laboratory test that can prove that a person has this complex disease.

-It especially affects women between 20 to 45 years of age, but it can also affect all age groups, including children of both sexes.
+It mainly affects women between 20 to 45 years of age, but it can also affect all ages, including children of both sexes.

-The diagnosis is made on a clinical basis and based on the presence of antibodies against nuclear antigens such as antinuclear antibodies (ANA) and related serologies, such as anti double-stranded DNA.
+The diagnosis is made on a clinical basis and based on antibodies against nuclear antigens such as antinuclear antibodies (ANA) and related serologies, such as anti-double-stranded DNA.

 Other types of Lupus

-Drug-induced lupus is caused by certain medications, usually disappears when the medication is stopped.
-The symptoms of this form of lupus may be milder.
+Drug-induced Lupus is caused by certain medications and usually disappears when the drug is stopped.
+The symptoms of this form of Lupus may be milder.

 Hormonal factors: the prevalence and peak of female incidence in women of childbearing age is circumstantial evidence of hormonal factors in the pathogenesis of Lupus erythematosus.
-Hormones play an important role in the pathogenesis of lupus.
-For example, the use of contraceptives containing estrogen is associated with an increased risk of developing this disease.
+Hormones play an essential role in the pathogenesis of Lupus.
+For example, contraceptives containing estrogen are associated with an increased risk of developing this disease.

-Environmental factors: environmental factors such as ultraviolet light and sunlight can present exacerbations of the disease, particularly in skin disease.
+Environmental factors: environmental factors such as ultraviolet light and sunlight can exacerbate the disease, particularly in skin disease.

 - Joint pain: Most people with lupus erythematosus show pain in their joints as one of the first symptoms of the disease, accompanied by inflammation or weakness in the muscles.

-- Chest pain: Lupus can cause inflammation that can affect the organs and lead to serious problems.
+- Chest pain: Lupus can cause inflammation that can affect the organs and lead to severe problems.

-- Problems in the kidneys: can cause inflammation in the kidneys and affect the ability to release toxins and other waste from the body.
-Symptoms include blood in the urine; frequent urination, especially at night, unexplained swelling of the feet, legs, fingers and arms.
+- Problems in the kidneys: this can cause inflammation in the kidneys and affect the ability to release toxins and other waste from the body.
+Symptoms include blood in the urine, frequent urination, especially at night, and unexplained swelling of the feet, legs, fingers, and arms.
 If not treated in time, it can cause permanent damage.

 - Butterfly rash: also called malar erythema, appears on the cheeks and nose in the form of a butterfly.
-It can get worse after exposure to the sun, so it is recommended to take care of the skin with a sunscreen and a hat.
+It can worsen after exposure to the sun, so it is recommended to take care of the skin with sunscreen and a hat.
 Usually, the rash does not itch.

-- Sensitivity to light: Many people with lupus are photosensitive, which means they develop rashes in response to sunlight.
-If you already have a rash, the sun can make the situation worse.
+- Sensitivity to light: Many people with Lupus are photosensitive, which means they develop rashes in response to sunlight.
+If you already have a rash, the sun can worsen the situation.

 - Blue fingers: some people develop the Raynaud phenomenon, in which the blood can not reach the surface of the skin, and the fingers turn blue or white when it is cold.
-By the time the blood flow returns, the skin may redden, and a vibration or tingling sensation may be felt.
+When the blood flow returns, the skin may redden, and a vibration or tingling sensation may be felt.

-- Sores or injuries: About 95 percent of people with lupus develop sores or injuries inside the mouth or nose.
+- Sores or injuries: About 95 percent of people with Lupus develop sores or damage inside the mouth or nose.

-Do not forget to tell your doctor all the symptoms you feel so that he or she can determine what is really affecting your health.
+Do not forget to tell your doctor all the symptoms you feel so that they can determine what is affecting your health.

-The topical steroids high power can be used to treat existing lesions.
-Intralesional triamcinolone, in doses of 5 to 10 mg/cc, are often effective in the treatment of existing scalp lesions (lower concentrations should be used for facial injuries).
+The topical steroids’ high power can be used to treat existing lesions.
+Intralesional triamcinolone, in doses of 5 to 10 mg/cc, is often effective in treating existing scalp lesions (lower concentrations should be used for facial injuries).

 Hydroxychloroquine is the most effective systemic therapy with the least amount of toxicity for patients.
-Other systemic medications that have been shown to be beneficial for patients with Lupus erythematosus include thalidomide, dapsone, isotretinoin, and methotrexate.
+Other systemic medications that are beneficial for patients with Lupus erythematosus include thalidomide, dapsone, isotretinoin, and methotrexate.